C4NH4M/C4NH4M/README.md

 I've been interested software and computing for many years but my profession is outside of this world. _Selft taught_ (Sorry about that!) with night schooling way back when.
-Have an understandings of The following:
+Have an understandings of the following:

 | Basics     | Scripting & Languages | Frameworks | Datbases | Other |
 |-----------:|----------------------:|-----------:|---------:|------:|